p2r3/hsh-speedrunmod/README.md

 Individual level timers and PBs seen on the level end screen have millisecond precision, so it's easier to monitor your improvement.

+You can use the inbuilt demo recording tool to automatically record runs without having to worry about performance or disk space.

 The mod also includes other small quality of life features.
 For example, an attempt counter.

 ### Is this legal for runs uploaded to speedrun.com?

-Yes, the moderator, ShevaDecai, has agreed to allowing this mod in runs, and a few times have already been set with it.
+Yes, the moderator, ShevaDecai, has agreed to allowing this mod in runs, and a majority of records have already been set with it.

 ## Installation
 Just go to [the releases page](https://github.com/p2r3/hsh-speedrunmod/releases), and download the latest version of the mod.
 Then open the .swf file in your Flash player.